 - Fill out a Motor Vehicle Record Check (MVR) form that allows Rice to do an investigative consumer report that would reveal any records concerning any driving, criminal history, credit history, and civil record.
 A copy of the driver's license must also be submitted with this form.
 Submit these documents to the graduate program administrator who will send it to the Department of Risk Management. - Take an online defensive driving course and pass.
-This course should be funded by the research advisor if driving is required for field research or by the department if driving is required for a graduate teaching appointment.
+This no-cost course is available through a Rice online portal: https://catalog.rice.edu/browse/eeo/courses/driver-safety.
 Students should speak to the graduate administrator who will set up the course registration through the online portal.
+Students should share their course completion certificate with the graduate program administrator after completing the course.